briandrum/codes.forchagrin.com/_chapters/chapter-135-planning-and-zoning-commission.md

 title: "Chapter 135: Planning and Zoning Commission"
 ---

-Editor’s note: The Planning and Zoning Commission was established May 1, 1935.
+Editor's note: The Planning and Zoning Commission was established May 1, 1935.

 * [135.01   Commission to act as Board of Zoning Appeals](#13501-commission-to-act-as-board-of-zoning-appeals) (Repealed)